dpei/Java/README.md

 # Java
-This folder contains answer keys for programming assignments I generated for the Coursera class
+This folder contains answer keys for programming assignments for the Coursera courses:

 course1 Programming Foundations with JavaScript, HTML and CSS